devanshimohan/devanshimohan/README.md

-- 👋 Hi, I’m @devanshimohan
+- 👋 Hi, I’m Devanshi Mohan
 - <> I'm currently a Google Developer Students Club Lead @ ACEM
-- 👀 I’m interested in Web Devlopment
+- 👀 I’m interested in Web Dev as well as Game dev and Hacking
-- 🌱 I’m currently learning Games Development
-- 💞️ I’m looking to collaborate on WebDev
-- 📫 How to reach me @devanshimohann@gamil.com
+- 📫 Reach me @devanshimohann@gamil.com

 <!---
 devanshimohan/devanshimohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.